 India?
 Something exotic?
 Meditation?

 We don’t always think about how music holds subconscious meaning, especially sound without words.
 Visit my Research page and check out my blog posts (below) if you'd like to know about my research.
 My focus over the past decade has been equity in Canadian music (particularly the heritage institutions--orchestras, opera companies, conservatories and music faculties).
 I have also researched the role of music in devotion, and the complex social responsibility of community music school teaching.

 I have taught music—violin, viola, fiddle, classical theory, and jazz theory for non-jazzers—for a very long time.
 I became my violin teacher’s assistant at the age of 17.
-I was a tad young then, but I've since acquired a good toolkit of teaching strategies and I love passing on what I know about music.
+Over the years, I've acquired a good toolkit of teaching strategies and I love passing on what I know about music.

 To learn more about what I offer, please visit my Teaching page.

 As of June, 2019, my home base is Vancouver, British Columbia, the city that has been tugging at my heartstrings for as long as I can remember.

 PS.
 Call me “Doc” if you want to, but be aware that mine is a humanities Ph.D.
 The realm of hospitals, emergency medicine, engineering, and aircraft belongs to the other Dr. Attariwalas in my family.

 Or you could just call me Parmela (with an “r”).